GeoscienceAustralia/wagl/docs/source/fc_sop.rst

 Submit and monitor job
 ----------------------
-Once the job script submit_PQ.sh has been edited and the correct entries inserted, run the script so that the PBS job will be submitted:
+Once the job script submit_FC.sh has been edited and the correct entries inserted, run the script so that the PBS job will be submitted:

 .. code-block:: bash

- ./submit_PQ.sh
+ ./submit_FC.sh

 Check that the job is queued and, after some short delay is executing

 .. code-block:: bash

- nqstat | grep run_pq
+ nqstat | grep run_FC

 Review Results
 --------------